-S.2 An assessment of property based on market value

-- a) Must be prepared using mass appraisal, - b) Must be an estimate of the value of the fee simple estate in the property, and - c) Must reflect typical market conditions for properties similar to that property.

-S.6(1) When an assessor is preparing an assessment for a parcel of land and the improvements to it, the valuation standard for the land and improvements is market value.

-32. The Complainant quoted from Colliers International, CB Richard Ellis, Avison Young and other third party reports and argued that all of the following factors clearly spoke in favor of lower rents and higher capitalization rates:

-- Declining real estate values (CB Richard Ellis Report, C-2S, page 201); - Lower rent expectations (Colliers Report, C-2S, pages 228, 233 & 234); - Surplus office space in market and sublease vacant space (Avison Young Report, C-2S, page 233); - Elevated risk factors resulting from reduced availability of capital and increased economic uncertainty (Exhibit C-2S, page 9, para.
-21).

-33. The Complainant argued that the Respondent's use of rental data spanning a period from January 2008 to July 2009, provided inputs that were not indicative of market realities on the valuation date of July 01, 2009 (Exhibit C-2S, page 12, para 46).

-34. The Complainant stressed that the inputs used by the City of Edmonton Assessment Department for typical rental rates, capitalization rates, and vacancy rates were not representative of the market place as of the valuation date of July 01, 2009 (Exhibit C-2S, page 11, para.
-34).

-35. The Complainant, basing its rental rate argument on the analysis of its own database, concluded that the Respondent was using rental rates well above what the market conditions would support (Exhibit C-2S, pages 2-16).
-The Complainant also cited third party reports (Exhibit C-2S, pages 228-235).

-36. The Complainant argued that their analysis and conclusions were based on using the time adjustment factors provided by the Respondent (Exhibit C-2S, page 275).
+- S. 2 An assessment of property based on market value - a) Must be prepared using mass appraisal, - b) Must be an estimate of the value of the fee simple estate in the property, and - c) Must reflect typical market conditions for properties similar to that property. - S. 6 When an assessor is preparing an assessment for a parcel of land and the improvements to it, the valuation standard for the land and improvements is market value. - 32.
+The Complainant quoted from Colliers International, CB Richard Ellis, Avison Young and other third party reports and argued that all of the following factors clearly spoke in favor of lower rents and higher capitalization rates: - Declining real estate values (CB Richard Ellis Report, C-2S, page 201); - Lower rent expectations (Colliers Report, C-2S, pages 228, 233 & 234); - Surplus office space in market and sublease vacant space (Avison Young Report, C-2S, page 233); - Elevated risk factors resulting from reduced availability of capital and increased economic uncertainty (Exhibit C-2S, page 9, para.
+21). - 33.
+The Complainant argued that the Respondent's use of rental data spanning a period from January 2008 to July 2009, provided inputs that were not indicative of market realities on the valuation date of July 01, 2009 (Exhibit C-2S, page 12, para 46). - 34.
+The Complainant stressed that the inputs used by the City of Edmonton Assessment Department for typical rental rates, capitalization rates, and vacancy rates were not representative of the market place as of the valuation date of July 01, 2009 (Exhibit C-2S, page 11, para.
+34). - 35.
+The Complainant, basing its rental rate argument on the analysis of its own database, concluded that the Respondent was using rental rates well above what the market conditions would support (Exhibit C-2S, pages 2-16).
+The Complainant also cited third party reports (Exhibit C-2S, pages 228-235). - 36.
+The Complainant argued that their analysis and conclusions were based on using the time adjustment factors provided by the Respondent (Exhibit C-2S, Page 275).
 These were also in keeping with the MGB Notices of Decision (DL 057/10, 058/10) and were consistent with the methodology used by the Respondent, until the previous assessment period (2009).
 Such time adjustments could easily cater to increasing or decreasing market trends.
-The Respondent, not making the required time adjustments for its 2010 assessments, was not in keeping with the established practices, MGB directions or industry practices, and was inappropriate.

-37. The Complainant produced its own rental analysis charts based on selected leases pertaining to the period from January 2008 to July 2009, for various districts and sub-classes, in support of its request for lower rents (Exhibit C-2S (Rents), pages 2-16).
-Both parties agree on the rental rate of \$12 per square foot used for determining the 2010 assessment value for this property.
+The Respondent, not making the required time adjustments for its 2010 assessments, was not in keeping with the established practices, MGB directions or industry practices, and was inappropriate. - 37.
+The Complainant produced its own rental analysis charts based on selected leases pertaining to the period from January 2008 to July 2009, for various districts and sub-classes, in support of its request for lower rents (Exhibit C-2S (Rents), pages 2-16). - 38.
+The Complainant provided the Board with details of 4 leases (\$16.33, \$17.50 and two at \$19.00 per square foot) in respect of suburban 'A' class office buildings in the Whyte Avenue

-38. The Complainant argued that while the rental rates used by the Respondent are consistent with the Complainant's own analysis, in view of the softer market conditions and uncertainty caused due to reduced capital availability, that the capitalization rate for this property be set at 9% to account for the additional risk of investment.
+Area (Exhibit C-2S, suburban rents, page 16).
+The Complainant argued that an increase in rental rates was unwarranted in view of its own City-wide analysis of typical market rates.
+The Complainant also argued for increase in the capitalization rate to 8.50% in view of the economic conditions and low demand in the area.